 Bottom Line: Pet Parents Washable Female Diapers are a great choice for female dogs, but they may not be the best choice for males.
 The tail hole seems to be a bit larger than the ones included with some other dog diapers, so they may also be a good choice for female dogs with thick or fluffy tails.

-Veterinarian’s Best Disposable Male Diapers are well-made, high-quality disposable belly-band-style diapers that will help prevent your dog from urinating inside.
+Veterinarian’s Best Disposable Male Diapers are well-made, high-quality disposable belly wrap-style diapers that will help prevent your dog from urinating inside.
 Among the biggest disposable male dog diapers on the market, Veterinarian’s Best Diapers will fit dogs with a waist size of up to 31.5 inches.

 User Reviews: Although these disposable diapers did not work for all dogs and their owners, the majority of those who tried them were pleased with their performance.
 Many who tried the Veterinarian’s Best Disposable Diapers rated them as a 4- or 5-star product.
 Several owners praised the repositionable fasteners and explained that they made it easy to achieve a snug fit.

 User Reviews: Most owners liked Veterinarian’s Best Female Dog Diapers, although several had difficulties with the product.
-For example, some owner found that the tail hole did not seem to be positioned correctly for their dog.
+For example, some owners found that the tail hole did not seem to be positioned correctly for their dog.
 Nevertheless, these are some of the best-reviewed female dog diapers available, and they worked very well for many owners.
 As with many diapers, the tail can be a problem, so it is important to consider the size of your dog before committing to a purchase.

 Bottom Line: Although these won’t work for the biggest dogs, they are likely big enough for the majority of large female dogs.
 The wetness indicator is a very nice feature, and it will help ensure that your dog doesn’t walk around with a wet diaper all day.
 Additionally, despite being made from high-quality materials, these disposable diapers are pretty affordable too.